globocom/go-redis-prometheus/README.md

 It isn't possible to measure the duration of individual pipelined commands, but the duration of the pipeline itself is calculated and exported as a pseudo-command called "pipeline" under the single command metric.

+## API stability

+The API is unstable at this point and it might change before `v1.0.0` is released.